-(The calculation of CLR, Circuit Loudness Rating, is described in Annex A/G.111.)
+(The calculation of circuit loudness rating (CLR) is described in Annex A of [ITU-T G.111].)

 In exceptional cases, OLR needs to be calculated when a local switching stage and its associated telephone sets have to be measured as a "black box" with acoustic input and output.
 Table D.1 gives the corresponding W_i -weights for OLR.